 Shade and Ventilation

 Never close your coop windows in the summer!
 You need cross-ventilation.
 If your run doesn’t have trees, use a shade cloth.
-You should understand how much ventilation your coop needs and consider the best place to position your coop to maximize natural airflow.
+You should understand how much ventilation your coop needs.

 Are Misters Good for Chickens?

-- In Dry Climates (Arizona): YES.
+In Dry Climates (Arizona, parts of Australia): YES.
 Evaporative cooling works wonders.

-- In Humid Climates (Florida): USE CAUTION.
+In Humid Climates (Florida, coastal regions, Nigeria during rainy season): USE CAUTION.
 Adding moisture to already humid air can make it harder for chickens to breathe.
 If you use them, mist the ground to cool the dirt, don’t soak the bird.

 Can I Put a Blanket in My Chicken Coop?

 No!
-Can I put a blanket in my chicken coop?
 Absolutely not in summer.
 This blocks airflow and traps heat.
 You want the coop as airy as possible.
-Instead of blankets, choose the best coop flooring that stays cool, like sand or light pine shavings.

 Emergency First Aid

 It’s wise to have a chicken first aid kit ready for heat stroke emergencies.
-Frozen treats can also help bring body temperature down; check out treats that boost egg laying for cool, nutritious ideas like frozen watermelon or berries.
+Frozen treats can also help bring body temperature down.

 Frequently Asked Questions